 "Lightning is a mess," said Uman.
 "The transmission line model is the oldest and simplest model about lightning, so it shouldn't work.
 Lightning is much more complicated than that."

 Lightning does not follow a simple path across the sky.
-For
+For instance,

 Right: Lightning often exhibits complex patterns in the sky.
 Credit: Australian Severe Weather/ Michael Bath.

 Uman asked these questions because he believes most theorists are too intent on developing their own models.
 By posing these questions at the International Conference on Atmospheric Electricity, Uman hopes to stimulate further thought about the physics of lightning.
 When these questions are answered, they could fundamentally alter our understanding of how electricity interacts with the atmosphere.
 Web Links Human Voltage (June 18, 1999) Scientists discuss biology, safety, and statistics of lightning strikes.

 News shorts from Atmospheric Electricity Conference (June 16, 1999) Poster papers on hurricanes and tornadoes summarized.